Djerry11/tetris_game/README.md

 - **Pause and Resume**: Flexibly pause and resume the game as needed.
 - **Vibration Feedback**: Feel the game with vibration feedback on crucial events.
 - **Turn Off Sound and Vibration:** Enjoy a distraction-free gaming experience by toggling sound and vibration on or off.
+- **Persistent User Settings:** Customize your gaming experience by adjusting difficulty levels, game speeds, and visual themes according to your preferences.
+When you return to the game, your chosen options seamlessly greet you, ensuring an engaging and personalized adventure every time you play

 ## Screenshots